The Pride of the New York Islanders Fan Base

 Thus, IslesMeetups Charlotte was born.
 As the Islanders made it deeper into the playoffs, more and more people started showing up to the meets.
 The playoff run wouldn’t continue much longer, but the meetups grew more and more.

-One of the original six members moved from North Carolina, further south to Jacksonville, Florida, where the second IslesMeetup crew formed.
-Then more and more started popping up, such as Philadelphia, Tampa Bay, and as we mentioned earlier, the United Kingdom.
+One of the original six members moved from North Carolina, further south to Tampa Bay, Florida, where the second IslesMeetup crew formed.
+Then more and more started popping up, such as Philadelphia, Jacksonville, and as we mentioned earlier, the United Kingdom.

 Ryan has done a remarkable job hosting the Charlotte, North Carolina events.
 He has a regular representative he works with in the Hurricanes organization that provides tickets in abundance, and Ryan is always selling out sections for Islanders fans to attend.
 The pre-game activities have even grown so large that Islanders legends like Ken Morrow are attending for meet and greets.